Composition

 Overview

-The ease by which other people can read and understand a program (often called "readability" in software engineering) is perhaps the most important quality of a program.
+The ease by which other people can read and understand a program (often called "readability" in software engineering) is among the most important qualities of a program.
 Readable programs are used and extended by others, sometimes for decades.
-For this reason, we often repeat in CS 61A that programs are written to be read by humans, and only incidentally to be interpreted by computers.
+On this matter, the authors Hal Abelsen and Jerry Sussman of Structure and Interpretation of Computer Programs wrote, "Programs must be written for people to read, and only incidentally for machines to execute."

 Excellent composition does not mean adhering strictly to prescribed style conventions.
 There are many ways to program well, just as there are many styles of effective communication.
 However, the following guiding principles universally lead to better composition of programs: